How to construct a winning stock portfolio for 2022

 Pulling it all together

 If you knew which stock would give the best return, you would be an idiot not to put all your money into this one stock.
-In reality you do not know the future so you spread your money to several stocks.
+In reality, you do not know the future so you spread your money to several stocks.
 You hope that if one does badly, the others will do well enough to offset the bad performing one.
-This is the rationale of having a portfolio of stocks.
+This is the rationale for having a portfolio of stocks.

 The more stocks you have, the lower the risk, but also the lower the amount of gain.
 Portfolio construction is thus getting a balance between risk and return.